NASA-Planetary-Science/sbpy/publications/joss/paper.md

 separated by the individual tasks listed above.
 The following schematic provides an overview of these modules and their interrelations as indicated through colored symbols.
-The main modules, shown as black boxes, interact through data countainers for ephemerides and observations (red box symbol), orbits (blue triangle), physical properties (green diamond), and target names (orange cross).
+The main modules, shown as black boxes, interact through data containers for ephemerides and observations (red box symbol), orbits (blue triangle), physical properties (green diamond), and target names (orange cross).
 All modules make use of the reference tracking system (purple